-- Residents staying in condos have to pay monthly fees for all the standard space amenities.
-Now, this might be an issue for most residents since not everyone uses these spaces and the benefits that come with it.
+- Higher fixed costs – Residents staying in condos have to pay monthly fees for all the standard space amenities.
+This might be an issue for most residents since not everyone uses these spaces or amenities.

 What Is a Townhouse?